 The other challenge is structure as the vehicles should be sturdy enough to carry heavy weight, yet light enough to fly at lower altitudes.
 Therefore, Professor Ella Atkins, who teaches Aerospace Technology at the University of Michigan, expresses the practicality of these vehicles: “They are going to be more energy efficient than helicopters that use a lot of fuel but they will be less energy efficient than cars because they have to lift themselves.
 From a cost perspective, they won’t be practical to go to the grocery store”.

-Overall, Professor Aksaray sums it up best: We’re at the entrant phase.
+Overall, Professor Aksaray sums it up best: We’re at the entrance phase.
 We don’t have the mass production we would need to buy down the costs of all the development, research, and protocols of these vehicles.”
 However, these companies such as SkyDrive, Toyota, and Uber continue their struggles to make the dream of flying cars a reality.
-As Professor Aksaray concludes, “If this becomes successful, I think that would definitely create a different mans of transportation.
+As Professor Aksaray concludes, “If this becomes successful, I think that would definitely create a different means of transportation.
 We are going to benefit a lot by reducing congestion and overcoming the geographical constraints of ground mobility.”